swevans/thread.js/README.md

 <a name="toc"></a>
 ## Table of Contents
 There is a lot to thread.js, choose a section below
+* Concepts - A brief description explaining thread scope, parent child relationship, messaging, and an image
 * [Usage Guide](#usage)
 	* [Creating a Thread](#creatingAThread)
 	* [Adding Thread Logic](#addThreadLogic)